alex4108/Approova/scripts/README.md

 * `travis.sh`: Ran by travis-ci.
 It runs script 1 for all pushes & PR's, and scripts 2 and 3 for pushes to `develop` or `master`.
 * `1-test.sh`: Installs the requirements via `pip` locally, and proceeds to test the bot.
 Currently, this only checks the main `bot.py` starts.
 * `2-build.sh`: Builds the docker container(s) for the project and pushes them to DockerHub.
 * `3-deploy-kube.sh`: Deploys the update to a kubernetes cluster.
 * `travis-deploy.sh` Runs after a push to `master` to set versioning

 ## Testing

-The test only installs requirements via `pip` and runs the bot with `python3 bot.py`.
+The test simply tries to build the binary.

 The bot will exit because the `TRAVIS` environment variable will be set.

-This effectively performs a lint against `bot.py`, but doesn't provide for unit testing.
+This effectively performs a lint against `main.go`, but doesn't provide for unit testing.

 ## Build the Container